hotohoto/study-notes/math/054-differential-geometry.md

   - A manifold equipped with a positive-definite metric tensor.
 - Affine connection
   - a gemetric object that connects nearby tangent spaces
-  - it's also to define how to defferentiate scalars, vectors, even tensors
+  - it's also to define how to differentiate scalars, vectors, even tensors
   - defines a covariant derivative
     - a way of specifying a derivative along tangent vectors of a manifold
     - a generalization of the directional derivative